 Use a song to describe every day activities.
 The tune of “London Bridges Falling Down” is an easy one to use.
 Simply insert the description of what is being done.
 “Now we’re putting on your socks, on your socks, on your socks.
 Now we’re putting on your socks, my dear baby.”
-Sing and sign the song to your child, while holding your child’s hand to your throat so they can feel the vibration.
-If your child avoids music, make picture cards or signs and braille to make task cards.
-Picture cards posted in the area where they frequently need to preform the task are very helpful.
-If your child responses to movement, add fun gestures that make the activity more enjoyable.
+Sing and sign the song to your baby, while holding her hand to your throat so she can feel the vibration.
+If she avoids music, make picture cards or signs and braille to make task cards.
+Picture cards posted in the area where the task is completed.
+If she responseds to movement, add fun gestures that make the activity more enjoyable.
 Creative Thinking and Expression

 Summer Fun!
 While your baby is in a wading pool (or the bath tub), take a cup full of water and pour it in front of her.
 Hold the cup higher, then lower as you pour so it makes different sounds and different sized splashes.
 Describe what you are doing.
 Ask her if she hears the water splashing.
-(Don’t leave standing water for extended periods of time and never leave a child unattended around water.)
+(Never leave a child unattended around water.)
 Approaches to Learning through Play

 Summer Fun!
 Use a pan of water and a paper bag or newspaper and make prints by dipping hands or feet into the water, then onto the paper bag/newspaper.
 Watch them disappear as they dry.
 Approaches to Learning through Play